egkristi/llm-langgraph/README.md

 1. Create a Code Runner agent in the Agent Configuration section
 2. Include the agent in a group chat
 3. Submit code to run by asking the agent to execute it
-4. Receive results, error messages, and suggestions
+4. Receive results, error analysis, and verification of mathematical accuracy